rust-lang/blog.rust-lang.org/posts/inside-rust/2020-08-12-changes-to-x-py-defaults.md

 ## Why were the changes made?

+Previously, `x.py build` would build `rustc` three separate times:

+1. `build/stage0-rustc`
+2. `build/stage1-rustc`
+3. `build/stage2-rustc`

+Normally, contributors only want to build the compiler once, which lets them test their changes quickly.
+After this change, this is in fact what happens:

+1. `build/stage0-rustc`

+`debuginfo = 2` generates several gigabytes of debug information, making the previous default settings for `debug = true` very painful.

 For a detailed rationale of the changes, as well as more information about the alternatives considered, see

 - [the MCP]